minmingsheng/Remotely-CatFeeder/Lisence.md

 description: A permissive license that is short and to the point.
 It lets people do anything with your code with proper attribution and without warranty.

 how: Create a text file (typically named LICENSE or LICENSE.txt) in the root of your source code and copy the text of the license into the file.
-Replace [year] with the current year and [fullname] with the name (or names) of the copyright holders.
+Replace 2014 with the current year and Jason Minming Sheng with the name (or names) of the copyright holders.

 required:
   - include-copyright